-As part of a program of harmonization of industry standards, the Asia Industrial Gases Association (AIGA) has issued Doc 028, Unmanned Air Gas Plants: Design and Operations, jointly produced by members of the International Harmonization Council and originally published by the European Industrial Gases Association (EIGA) as IGC Doc 132, Unmanned Air Gas Plants: Design and Operations.
+As part of a programme of harmonisation of industry standards, the Asia Industrial Gases Association (AIGA) has published AIGA 028, "Unmanned Air Gas Plants: Design and Operation", jointly produced by members of the International Harmonisation Council and originally published by European Industrial Gases Association (EIGA) as EIGA Doc 132, "Unmanned Air Gas Plants: Design and Operation".

-This publication is intended as an international harmonized publication for the worldwide use and application by all members of the Asia Industrial Gases Association (AIGA), Compressed Gas Association (CGA), European Industrial Gases Association (EIGA), and Japan Industrial and Medical Gases Association (JIMGA).
+This publication is intended as an international harmonised publication for the worldwide use and application by all members of the International Harmonisation Council whose members include the Asia Industrial Gases Association (AIGA), Compressed Gas Association (CGA), European Industrial Gases Association (EIGA), and Japan Industrial and Medical Gases Association (JIMGA).
 Each association's technical content is identical, except for regional regulatory requirements and minor changes in formatting and spelling.